-- The Office of Emergency Preparedness provides resources, guidance, and training to the U-M community in emergency preparedness, response, and recovery.
+- The Office of Emergency Preparedness, under the Division of Public Safety and Security (DPSS), provides resources, guidance, and training to the U-M community in emergency preparedness, response, and recovery.
 The Emergency Procedures flipchart gives an overview of how to respond to various emergency situations.
 (See also the UM-Flint Emergency Preparedness and Response page, and UM-Dearborn Emergency Preparedness page).

 - The U-M Emergency Alert system is a mass notification system through which U-M can notify its community of an active, major campus emergency.
 All faculty, staff and students should make sure they register to receive alerts through the emergency alert system.

 - Business continuity is about making sure the University can recover from emergency situations, to continue providing its services and fulfilling its mission.
 The Department of Environment, Health and Safety maintains resources on business continuity planning, including checklists and templates for developing department-level plans.
 Although these resources are primarily directed towards pandemic flu planning, they can be applied generally to other continuity planning.

 - The Michigan Center for Public Health Preparedness (MI-CPHP), housed within the U-M School of Public Health, has collated a number of training modules and publications that may be of interest to those wanting to learn more about how to get prepared for public health emergencies, such as bioterrorism, epidemics or pandemics.